 Everyone hates marketers.
 You know why?
 Because some of them are bad marketers.
 Bad marketers are inauthentic and exploitative.
 I wanted that to end.
 So, let me share some good authentic marketing examples, ideas and best practices to explain what authentic marketers would do to make you fall in love with marketing again.

-Now what exactly is ‘authenticity marketing’?
+Now what exactly is ‘authentic marketing’?
 To be authentic is to be genuine; real, original.
 It does feel like a bit of an oxymoron to put that idea next to the term ‘marketing’, a term that by definition highlights only the good and conveniently pushes the bad under the rug.

 Marketing will do anything to attract potential customers, even if it means tweaking the truth, which is not exactly what we call genuine.

-But authenticity marketing is the next big thing!
+But authentic marketing is the next big thing!
 And its end goal is to get people to like, heck, love the brand!
 You don’t want to just pull people in, you want to make people stay.
 This is how Kasey Skala, Digital Communications Manager at Great Clips, sees it:

 Being authentic simply means brands need to stay true to who they are, what they do and who they serve.
 You have brands that act and operate one way offline and their online efforts are completely opposite.
 It seems that digital is causing brands to have split personalities.
 If we were to use digital to come off as a high-end luxury brand, our customers would see right through it.
 Our goal is to bridge the in-salon and online experiences and focus on bringing value to our customers, regardless of the method of interaction.
 It boils down to understanding your customers and what they want and expect from you.